 A Critical Zone Observatory is an environmental laboratory, focused on the interconnected chemical, physical and biological processes shaping Earth's surface.

-Our six observatories span a range of climatic, ecologic, geologic, and physiographic environments, from California to Puerto Rico.
+Our nine observatories span a range of climatic, ecologic, geologic, and physiographic environments, from California to Puerto Rico.

 Each CZO is working toward a common set of resources, which will enable us to compare whole-watershed Carbon, energy and mass balances across a variety of settings.

-NSF's Cheryl Dybas has completed Discovery articles describing research at all of the CZOs.
-Read her articles, and download a copy of a new report entitled "Discoveries in the Critical Zone: Where Life meets Rock".
+NSF's Cheryl Dybas has completed a series of articles describing research at many of the CZOs.
+Read her articles and download a copy of a report entitled "Discoveries in the Critical Zone: Where Life meets Rock".

 Our CZO spans from the Continental Divide (4120 m) in the Front Range of the Rockies to the western edge of the Plains (1480 m).
 Our research takes advantage of large differences in elevation, climate, geologic history, and weathering regime.

 NW 40.158241, -105.700648; SE 39.847222, -105.002685